Number count of Gravitational Waves and Supernovae in Luminosity Distance space for LCDM and Scalar-Tensor theories: GW number count in scalar-tensor theories of gravity

 This expression carries the imprint of deviations from \lcdm{} at two levels: first, through the luminosity distance perturbations Eq.~\eqref{eq:lumdist_perturbations}; then, because of the implicit dependence of $\Theta(\bD)$ on the non-minimal coupling, through Eq.~\eqref{eq:lumdist_background}, which can in turn impact the SNR evolution of the comoving density of sources, $\partial \ln n / \partial \ln \Theta$.

 The magnification bias discussed in this section affects the luminosity distance number count in addition to the evolution bias $\partial \ln \bar{n} / \partial \ln a$ presented in Sec.~\ref{sec:reference_frames}.
 The proper modeling of both quantities for GW requires the accurate characterization of the comoving density of events, which in turns needs to rely heavily on astrophysical models for the redshifts evolution of the binary rates.
 This task is complex and delicate, and we do not address it in the present study, though we stress its investigation is an important ingredient of any complete cosmological forecast analysis.
+See~\cite{Libanore:2021jqv, Zazzera:2023kjg} for some recent work in this direction.
 For the rest of the paper, we will simply set